geminiplanetimager/gpi_pipeline/documentation/ifs/steps/flexure.rst

 Things to watch out for:
 --------------------------------------------------

-The Quick Wavelength Solution Update primitive will output offsets regardless of their validity.
+The :ref:`Quick Wavelength Solution Update <QuickWavelengthSolutionUpdate>` will output offsets regardless of their validity.
 It is very important the user checks them!

 If the user reduces their data using the wavelength solution created using a Quick Wavelength solution, the flexure offsets as the target moves in elevation will be applied (if the Lookup method is enabled).